thunderrun/cv/cv_en.md

      - Time spent on the same job reduced by 10%
    - Build Gitlab CI (Jest, ESLint, Nightwatch) and upgrade GoCD

-## Nanjing University of Post and Telecommunications 2014 ~ 2017
+### Nanjing University of Post and Telecommunications 2014 ~ 2017

 Student

 - Use AngularJS and Node.js to develop a blog system for the Computer and Software Academy Science Association
 - Use php CodeIgniter to develop WeChat Student Information query system for iService

+## Hobbies and Interests

+- Railway
+- Early Modern History
+- Military Jet Avionics